aidenjanzen/nginx-2420/README.md

     include sites-enabled/*;
 }
 ```
-You will also need to remove the default server block.
+You will also need to remove the default server block located in the same nginx.conf file.
 ```nginx
 server { #remove this
     listen       80;